 There are seven of them: Acoustic Bass Gate, Backing Vocal Gate, Electric Bass Gate, Fast Gate, Hard Floor Noise Cut, Percussion Gate, as well as Tighten Up.
 I have to say that “Tighten Up” is probably my favorite, however, I usually find that its setting, -30dB, is usually a bit much.
 I’ll put it to around -35dB instead.

 It’s worth mentioning that just using a proper mic like the Audio Technica AT2021 from Amazon is going to do a great job of isolating unwanted noises.
-A lot of these problems are best treated at the beginning, before the recording has started, rather than trying to fix it after.
+In fact, if you just took one more step and purchased a microphone isolation filter like this one from Amazon, you would be able to eliminate the majority of external sounds, rather than trying to fix it in post-processing.
+An ounce of prevention is worth a pound of cure.

 How To Eliminate Unwanted Background Noise Manually